 If you realize that your cat is suddenly avoiding some parts of your home, it probably has fleas.
 The pests thrive in warm environments with porous surfaces.
 They may include furniture, tile flooring, and carpeting.
 Your cat may start avoiding those areas as a way to avoid fleas.
 If their bed is infested with fleas, they may avoid it too.
 While this isn’t always a sign of fleas, it can be.

 Scratching and Biting

 Flea bites can be very irritating to your cat’s fur.
 They can cause itchiness and intense discomfort.
 If your cat suddenly seems to be scratching vigorously and chewing on its skin, it probably has fleas.
-The best solution to this issue is using cat flea shampoo as soon as possible.
+The best solution to this issue is as soon as possible use a cat flea shampoo to save from itchy problems.
 There are lots of helpful after-bath treatments as well.

 Experiencing Muscle Loss, Lethargy, and Pale Gums

 If your cat displays signs of unexplained lethargy, pale gums, or muscle loss, they may have anemia.
 This is probably the result of a flea infestation.
 When a considerable number of fleas feed on your cat’s blood or the cat bites its own skin deeply, it may bleed excessively.
 Flea anemia is most common in sick cats, kittens, and seniors.
 However, it can affect healthy cats as well.

 When your cat is infested with fleas, you may be able to see them.
 Adult fleas can be up to 1/8th of an inch long.
 They are thin and red-brown.
 Although they may not be visible in cats with darker coats, they may be easier to spot on light-colored fur.
 For every adult flea on your cat’s fur, there are over 100 immature ones.
 You may also notice the cat’s fur moving randomly.